fragaLY/blog/postgres-custom-image/POSTGRES-CUSTOM-IMAGE.md

 ------------------------------------------------------------------------------------------------------------------------

-<h6>CHAPTER 1: THEY'LL FIX YOU.
+<h6>CHAPTER UNNUMBERED: THEY'LL FIX YOU.
 THEY FIX EVERYTHING.</h6>

 :mechanical_arm: Hi, folks,

-The very first step for creating the postgres docker image with preinit data is preparing it.
+The very first step for creating the Postgres docker image with pre init data is preparing it.
-You could decrease the size of database removing unused data on it and running the `VACUUM FULL`.
+You could decrease the size of the database by removing unused data on it and running the `VACUUM FULL`.

 After that create a dump using typical command:
-``
+`pg_dump --dbname=vts --file="/Users/USER_NAME/Desktop/{data_source}-{timestamp}-dump.sql" --column-inserts --create --if-exists `

 Move dump into the same folder with `Dockerfile` and run the next command to create the image:
 `docker image build . -t postgres-custom:latest`

 <b>Dockerfile</b>

-Sample of Spring Configuration:
+Sample of Dockerfile:
 ``` yaml
 FROM postgres:14.3-alpine as dumper